DIKU-EDU/kudos/docs/source-code-overview.rst

 2. :ref:`userland` -- containing userland programs.

-The KUDOS source code also contains a subdirectory called ``tools``, containing useful tools for running KUDOS (see :doc:`usage` for an overview), and ``docs``, containing the source code for this documentation.
+The KUDOS source code also contains a subdirectory called ``tools``, containing useful tools for running KUDOS (see :doc:`using-kudos` for an overview), and ``docs``, containing the source code for this documentation.
 You should not need to touch either of these subdirectories.